 A Breakdown of Special Locations

 Some shipping locations require specialized shipping services to complete the order.
-This can be anything from moving the load into a different truck, specific equipment for loading and unloading, to liftgate, and more.
-If it lacks the typical freight handling equipment, accessorials become necessary additions.
+This can be anything from moving the load into a different truck, specific equipment for loading and unloading, to needing a liftgate, and more.
+Essentially, if the standard freight handling equipment isn’t enough to handle the delivery of the shipment, accessorials become necessary additions.

 Residential locations (or non-commercial locations) are not usually freight truck-friendly, so deliveries to residential and at-home businesses typically cost more.
 The difference between a residential zone location and a commercially zoned location is that commercially zoned locations open and close to the public at a set time every day.